prafullkotecha/elia-secchi-gemini-cli-git/README.md

 ### Example 2: Refine Content via PR Comment

 ```
-@gemini-cli this report is too technical, make it more accessible to non-developers
+@gemini this report is too technical, make it more accessible to non-developers
 ```

 Agent will: